ethanjli/ublue-forklift-sysext-demo/README.md

 ### `dive`

-By contrast,
+Unlike `docker`,
-[`dive`](https://github.com/wagoodman/dive) does not have an associated pre-built system extension image.
-Instead, the `github.com/ethanjli/pallet-example-exports` pallet is configured to download the amd64 binary from [GitHub Releases](https://github.com/wagoodman/dive/releases) and make it available to systemd-sysext as part of a system extension directory assembled and exported by Forklift.
+[`dive`](https://github.com/wagoodman/dive) does not have an associated pre-built system extension `.raw` image.
+Instead, the `github.com/ethanjli/pallet-example-exports` pallet is configured to make Forklift download the amd64 binary from
+[GitHub Releases](https://github.com/wagoodman/dive/releases) and make it available to systemd-sysext as part of a system extension directory assembled and exported by Forklift.

 ### `crane`